bcervantesalvarez/bcervantesalvarez/README.md

   - Eager to contribute value to the Department of Statistics at Oregon State University
   - Committed to tackling real-world complexities and contributing to innovative projects

-📫 Stay tuned as I share insights, projects, and discoveries on this epic adventure into the world of data science and statistics!
-Let's connect, collaborate, or simply say hi! 🚀 #DataScience #Statistics #PhDJourney

 Here's my website: https://bcervantesalvarez.github.io/Portfolio/
 <!---
 bcervantesalvarez/bcervantesalvarez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.